 4.1 Objective of SI

 As opposed to the work on UE power savings in previous releases, this study will not require existing signals to be used as WUS.
 All WUS solutions identified shall be able to operate in a cell supporting legacy UEs.
-Solutions should target substantial gains [(e.g. at least 80% power saving gain)] compared to the existing Rel-15/16/17 UE power saving mechanisms.
-Aspects such as UE power consumption, detection performance, coverage, UE complexity, should be covered by the evaluation.
+Solutions should target substantial power saving gain compared to the existing Rel-15/16/17 UE power saving mechanisms and reasonable latency impact.
+Other aspects such as detection performance, coverage, UE complexity, should be covered by the evaluation.

 The study item includes the following objectives:

-Identify evaluation methodology & KPIs [RAN1]
+Identify use cases to focus, evaluation methodology & KPIs [RAN1]

 Study and evaluate low-power wake-up receiver architectures [RAN1, RAN4]